destroflyer/maniascript/docs/basics/types.md

 PlayerA = Players[PlayerIdA];
 ```

-As stated, parameter arrays also accept the actual object as key (instead of its `Id`).
+As stated, API arrays also accept the actual object as key (instead of its `Id`).
 However, there isn't really a good usecase for this, as you would just receive the object back that you passed in.

 ```ManiaScript
 PlayerA = Players[0];